Chronic Leg Pain Treatment

 Uncovering the Causes

-There are numerous reasons for chronic leg pain.
+There are numerous reasons for chronic leg pain, that our NYC doctors can help you with.
 It may be related to muscular, tendon or ligament disorders.
 Joint pain from your knee or ankle can cause leg pain.
 It could even be the consequence of a serious underlying disease, such as a circulatory issue or diabetes.

 When your leg pain becomes chronic, meaning you’ve experienced it for three straight months, it raises red flags with your doctor at ReBalance.
 Chronic leg pain may be the result of an injury that didn’t heal properly, or it may be a sign of: